Reporting and Legal Options

-You can file a report with Brandeis University's Office of Equal Opportunity by contacting them directly at 781-736-4806 or firstname.lastname@example.org.
-You may also file using EthicsPoint, their secure online reporting portal.
-If you do not want your identity attached to your report, you can report anonymously through EthicsPoint, as well.
+- You can file a report with Brandeis University's Office of Equal Opportunity directly at 781-736-4806 or firstname.lastname@example.org.
+You may also file using EthicsPoint, its secure online reporting portal.
+If you do not want your identity attached to your report, you also can report anonymously through EthicsPoint.

-You can also file a report with Public Safety or with the police department of the local jurisdiction in which the violence occurred.
-If you aren't sure which jurisdiction to report to, Waltham Police or the police where you live if you don't live near campus would be a good place to start.
-If you experienced violence in more than one place, try to file your report in the jurisdiction where most of the violence or the worst of the violence occurred.
+- You can also file a report with Brandeis Public Safety or with the local police department in the jurisdiction where the violence occurred.
+If you aren't sure which jurisdiction to report to, Waltham Police or the police where you live would be a good place to start.
+If you experienced violence in more than one place, try to file your report in the jurisdiction where most — or the worst — of the violence occurred.
 This can be in addition to filing a report with Brandeis or instead of filing a report with Brandeis.

-- An advocate from PARC can support you through any of these reporting processes, including being with you while you submit your online report, accompanying you to interviews, going with you to court, and more.
+- An advocate from PARC can support you through any of these reporting processes, including being with you when you submit your online report, accompanying you to interviews, going with you to court and more.

-Alteration of, or removal of, university directory information.
+- Alteration or removal of university directory information.

-Assistance with referrals to on-campus or off-campus physical or psychological health resources.
+- Assistance with referrals to on- or off-campus physical or psychological health resources.

-The below information is taken directly from the pages 29-30 of the Brandeis Policy Against Discrimination, Harassment, and Sexual Misconduct:
+The below information is taken directly from the Brandeis Policy Against Discrimination, Harassment and Sexual Misconduct:

 When a No Contact Order (NCO) is issued, the individuals involved will receive written notification of the order and a meeting will be scheduled with the Dean of Students Office who will explain the terms of the order and answer any questions.
 That administrator will help facilitate the terms of the NCO so that the individuals involved may attend classes and use University facilities as appropriate.
 The goal is for the individuals involved in an NCO to be able continue their academic and social endeavors, to the extent possible, while still avoiding contact.
 Violations of the terms of an NCO may result in more serious Interim Restrictions being put into place, the initiation of a conduct process to address those violations, and/or information regarding that violation being taken into consideration in any pending Resolution Process.
 A No Contact Order may be kept in place after the conclusion of a Resolution Process as a sanction or when deemed appropriate by the University.

-A SANE Exam, or Sexual Assault Nurse Examiner Exam, allows for you to save evidence if you choose to report or think you might want to report later.
-Collecting evidence and preventing pregnancy and STIs are most effective soonest, so generally getting an exam within 48 hours of the assault is considered to be the ideal time frame.
+A sexual assault nurse examiner (SANE) exam allows evidence to be saved if you choose to report the incident or think you might want to report it later.
+Collecting evidence and preventing pregnancy and STIs are most effective when done at the earliest opportunity, so generally getting an exam within 48 hours of the assault is considered to be the ideal time frame.
 However, evidence can be collected over a week later in some cases.
-No matter how much time has passed, it is most important that you get the medical care that you need, so even if it has been longer, you can still get an exam.
+No matter how much time has passed, it is most important that you get the medical care you need, so even if it has been longer, you can still get an exam.

-The exam itself will take about 3-4 hours, and will involve collecting medical history, conducting a detailed medical examination, and speaking to you about treatment options for things such as sexually transmitted infections (STIs), prophylaxis, and emergency contraception.
+The exam itself will take about 3-4 hours, and will involve collecting medical history, conducting a detailed medical examination, and speaking to you about treatment options for things such as STIs, prophylaxis and emergency contraception.
 You have the right to accept or decline any or all parts of the exam and the cost will be covered (so you don’t have to worry about paying for it or having an insurance bill mailed afterward).

 Not all hospitals are equipped to perform SANE exams.
 PARC recommends Newton-Wellesley Hospital, which is also the closest emergency room to Brandeis.
 If you need help with transportation, please give us a call and we will gladly take care of it for you!